UPDATE: This make your own logo post was originally published on 22 January 2020 and updated on 2 April 2021.

 - What sets it apart from its competitors

 A logo design is not about looking ‘pretty.’
-Yes, it has to be visually pleasing — but it also has to make sense and fit your business’s mission and values.
+Yes, it has to be visually pleasing — but it also has to make sense and fit your business.
 Every visual element needs careful thought and consideration.

 The design elements for a cafe, for instance, are vastly different from those that would be suitable for a medical centre.